marcellbarsony/notes/programming/rust/11-Generics/02-Lifetimes.md

 # Lifetimes

-A lifetime is a construct the borrow checker uses to ensure al borrows are valid.
+A lifetime is a construct the borrow checker uses to ensure all borrows are valid.

 - A lifetime begins when a variable is created (initilized)